 Could Trump shut down the Education Department?

-“Eliminating the U.S. Department of Education is extremely unlikely,” says Michael Itzkowitz, president of the HEA Group, an education policy consultancy.
+“Eliminating the U.S. Department of Education is extremely unlikely,” Michael Itzkowitz, president of the education consulting firm HEA Group, told Money in November.

-Itzkowitz, a former Obama-appointed Education Department official, tells Money that Trump can’t dissolve the department on his own.
+Itzkowitz, a former Obama-appointed Education Department official, said that Trump can’t dissolve the department on his own.
 Congress would have to pass a law to do so — and that would need support from Democratic Senators to reach the 60-vote threshold to overcome the filibuster.
-(In the U.S. House of Representatives, it's still not clear whether Republicans have gained control with several races still a toss up, though it looks increasingly likely.)

 That said, it has technically been done before.
 The current iteration of the Education Department was created by former President Jimmy Carter, opening in 1980.
 But that wasn’t the first Education Department.